cyberark/secretless-broker/docs/docs/reference/handlers/postgres.md

 ## PostgreSQL

-**WARNING: Handler in alpha - not suitable for production**

-The PostgreSQL handler authenticates and brokers connections to a postgres database.
+The PostgreSQL handler authenticates and brokers connections to a PostgreSQL database.

-To secure connections, we support all the postgres SSL options you're familar with.
+To secure connections, we support all the PostgreSQL SSL options you're familar with.
 See the `sslmode` option below for details.

 Note that, unlike most clients, the default `sslmode` for Secretless is `required`, since nearly all use cases require TLS.
 If you do need to turn it off, however, and know you can do so safely, you can.

 ### Configuring the Handler

 You tell Secretless where to find your database connection details in the yaml file's `credentials` section.

 There you specify where to find your database's address, your username and password, as well as the `sslmode` details, including the location of any relevant certificates and revocation lists, if applicable.